What is a terms contract and how to avoid it?

 As such, if the contract of sale of land requires the purchaser to make two or more payments after 60 days has passed since executing the contract and before the final payment at settlement, even if they form part of the deposit, the contract will be a terms contract under the Act.

-Risks of terms contracts
+Risks of Terms Contracts

 • The vendor may not be able to get a mortgage on the property if the purchaser defaults on their payments.